Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Method Review

 \subsection{Handcrafted Descriptors}

 Early methods establish semantic correspondence by matching two sets of local regions based on handcrafted feature descriptors.
+For example, Lazebnik~\etal~\cite{Ponce2005} utilized Scale-Invariant Feature Transform (SIFT)~\cite{sift} to represent local regions (keypoints) in images, capturing features that correspond to textures or object components.
+Building on this, Kushal~\etal~\cite{Ponce2007} leveraged SIFT for appearance-based matching of salient regions.
+In order to achieve real-time computation, a number of faster methods were developed.
+Speeded-Up Robust Features (SURF)~\cite{SURF} emerged as an alternative to SIFT, approximating its performance with a substantial speed increase by using integral images and a Hessian matrix-based detector.
+Subsequently, Oriented FAST and Rotated BRIEF (ORB)~\cite{ORB} was introduced as a patent-free and even faster option, combining the FAST keypoint detector with the BRIEF binary descriptor.
+ORB's high efficiency in both feature extraction and matching made it ideal for resource-constrained environments.

-For example, Scale-Invariant Feature Transform (SIFT)~\cite{sift} and Histograms of Oriented Gradients (HOG)~\cite{HOG} are widely used to extract local features from images.
-Lazebnik~\etal~\cite{Ponce2005} utilized SIFT to represent local regions (keypoints) in images, capturing features that may correspond to textures or object components.
-Building on this, Kushal~\etal~\cite{Ponce2007} demonstrated that SIFT could also be leveraged to compute appearance-based primary matches between salient image regions.
-Through circular region detection using the Hough Transform and SIFT feature extraction, they calculated the similarity between these regions by comparing their SIFT descriptors.
-Furthermore, SIFT Flow~\cite{SIFTFlow}, inspired by classic optical flow algorithms, extends the application of SIFT descriptors to dense pixel-level matching, emphasizing the semantic coherence of the entire image rather than focusing solely on local salient region matching.
-Kim~\etal~\cite{DSP2013} further enhanced this approach by inducing a multi-scale regularization with a hierarchically connected pyramid of grid graphs.
+Moving beyond sparse descriptors, another line of work focused on establishing dense, pixel-level correspondence.
+A notable example is SIFT Flow~\cite{SIFTFlow}, which adapted optical flow principles to establish a semantically coherent alignment across the entire image.
+This dense approach was later refined by DSP~\cite{DSP2013}, which introduced a multi-scale regularization scheme to improve matching accuracy.
 Yang~\etal~\cite{DAISY-Filter-Flow} employed DAISY~\cite{DAISY} descriptors to handle non-rigid geometric transformations.
-Meanwhile, Cho~\etal~\cite{cho2015unsupervised} proposed a voting-based algorithm that utilizes region proposals and HOG~\cite{HOG} features for semantic matching and object discovery.
-Ham~\etal~\cite{ham2016proposal, ham2018proposal} also utilized HOG features extracted from object proposals to establish region correspondences.
+Meanwhile, Cho~\etal~\cite{cho2015unsupervised} proposed a voting-based algorithm that utilizes region proposals and Histograms of Oriented Gradients (HOG)~\cite{HOG} features for semantic matching and object discovery.
+Ham~\etal~\cite{ham2016proposal, ham2018proposal} also utilized HOG features extracted from object proposals to establish region correspondence.